Jiggly-Balls/ultra-piston/docs/source/index.rst

 Getting Started
 ---------------
-Check out the guide on how to setup a pygame project with game state along with the API reference.
+Check out the guide which explores the endpoint methods of the wrapper along with the API reference.

    .. toctree::